tarsa/TarsaMatchFinder/doc/BACKLOG.md

 - better documentation
 - change license?

-### Algorithm quality and performance
+### Algorithm quality and resource usage
+- make segments stack in TarsaMatchFinder contiguous to improve CPU caching
+- do essential matches sorting as a separate phase
 - process files in streaming way where feasible
+- make multi-threaded TarsaMatchFinder
 - better filtering of matches if it's feasible for both match finders
   - ideally the number of essential matches should be less than the number of input bytes and then interpolator should be able to reconstruct the discarded ones quickly - I'm not sure if it's possible
-- improve performance by high level optimizations like caching of data during sorting for big segments and alphabet remapping for small segments in MSB radix sort
 - rewrite in a lower level language (eg Rust) hoping for much better performance

 ### Code quality